 We are so pleased to share the insights and learnings of Michel Al-Moumen, our Investment Analyst, who visited Liberia earlier this year to see the work of the Luminos Fund.
 The Luminos Fund was created by Legatum as a standalone non-profit organisation in 2016 to scale the Second Chance programme across the globe.

-On the second day, we met with the Minister Gbovadeh Gbilia (known as “GG”) who heads Liberia’s Education Delivery Unit at the Ministry of Education.
-Minister GG is the kind of guy that really inspires people – he has a radiant smile, is extremely articulate, and shows a genuine dedication and belief about education as a right of passage for all people.
-One thing in particular that really stuck with me was how GG characterised Liberia as a nation of “survivors:” Liberians were people who had survived years of a bloody civil war in the 1990s and early 2000s and the fear and economic damage caused by the Ebola crisis in 2014.
+On the second day, we met with the Honorable Gbovadeh Gbilia (known as “GG”) who heads Liberia’s Education Delivery Unit at the Ministry of Education and is Vice-Chair of UNESCO’s Education Commission.
+GG is the kind of guy that really inspires people – he has a radiant smile, is extremely articulate, and shows a genuine dedication and belief about education as a right of passage for all people.
+One thing in particular that really stuck with me was how GG characterized Liberia as a nation of “survivors:” Liberians were people who had survived years of a bloody civil war in the 1990s and early 2000s and the fear and economic damage caused by the Ebola crisis in 2014.
 This really struck me, but it also filled me with hope for the people of Liberia.
 Now, more than ever, Liberians have the chance to create the lives they want to live.

 Overall, the experience of being with our partners in Liberia was hugely impactful and insightful.
 Despite the economic circumstances that the Second Chance children and their families are in, the children had an amazing energy about them.
 You could feel that they recognized the opportunity was in their hands, and they had hope and excitement to make the most of it.